felixknox/single.js/README.md

  * reference to a page type created by extending Single.views.BasicPage<br><i>support for namespace structure </i>ex. `GalleryExample.pages.GalleryImage`

 #### optional parameters:
 * add fields that your page requires.
-Parameters will be accesable on a Class level via `this.dataNode`
+Parameters will be accessable on a Class level via `this.dataNode`

 check out the [Examples](#examples) for a complete Object structure reference.